Sperm donation: Religious responses

 There are a wide range of religious responses to sperm donation, with some religious thinkers entirely in support of the use of donor sperm for pregnancy, some who support its use under certain conditions, and some entirely against.

 Catholicism

 Catholicism officially opposes both the donation of sperm and the use of donor sperm on the basis that it compromises the sexual unity of the marital relationship and the idea "that the procreation of a human person be brought about as the fruit of the conjugal act specific to the love between spouses."

+Eastern Orthodoxy

+The Eastern (Greek) Orthodox Church allows for IUI using the husband's sperm, but does not accept IVF and other assisted reproductive techniques.